Wed 6 Nov. and REPEAT Wed 20 Nov. 2-4pm

 The University's Language Centre has a lot to offer for historians wishing to upgrade their language skills or, quite simply, start learning a language.
-There are several courses for historians, intensive weekend courses and quite simply, our regular OPAL and LASR courses.
+There are several courses for historians, and a variety of regular Languages for All courses for all skill ranges.

 They also have a lending library encouraging self-learning with a lot of language learning resources for 180 languages, including books and CDs, a very nice film collection and satellite television available in several languages.
 They also encourage online learning.